jmmarreiros/jmwebsite/content/authors/admin/_index.md

 This independent website is about my research on Pleistocene Archaeology!
 The main aim is to **disseminate my research, and share data and details about my projects in the lab and field**.
 Feel free to get in touch!

 I'll regularly update this site with news on my projects, brief intros to my most recent published papers and other research material.
-You can also find me online on [Bluesky](https://bsky.app/profile/jmarreiros.bsky.social).
+You can also find me online on [Bluesky](https://bsky.app/profile/jmarreiros.bsky.social) (I am not using X anymore).